Programming

 - When I was learning, I used Neural Networks and Deep Learning — it’s an online textbook, good if you’re familiar with the maths, with some helpful exercises as well.

-- For more detail, see university courses like MIT’s *Introduction to Machine Learning, NYU’s Deep Learning for even more detail.
+- For more detail, see university courses like MIT’s Introduction to Machine Learning, and NYU’s Deep Learning for even more detail.
 We’d also recommend Google DeepMind’s lecture series.

 PyTorch is a very common package used for implementing neural networks, and probably worth learning!
 When I was first learning about ML, my first neural network was a 3-layer convolutional neural network with L2 regularisation classifying characters from the MNIST database.
-This is a pretty common first challenge, and a good way to learn PyTorch.
+This is a pretty common first challenge and a good way to learn PyTorch.

 You may also need to learn some maths.